aleen42/gitbook-comments/README.md

 Just find the plugin on GitBook and install it on your project.

+And then, install [the GitHub app](https://github.com/apps/aleen42-gitbook-comments) in your repository for accessing comments.

-Configuration option can be set as an object like the following snippet:
+Configuration options can be set as an object like the following snippet:

 ```json
 {